toddcf/pielcanela2/README.md

 ## Future Iterations:

+1. Set active class on nav to whichever section you're viewing.
-- Create MailChimp list and add signup form (and icon) to this website.
+2. Create MailChimp list and add signup form (and icon) to this website.